Paying your rates

 You can arrange a direct debit which allows you to make regular weekly, fortnightly or monthly deductions of agreed amounts, as well as giving you the option to make payments every second month.

 These amounts are automatically adjusted for you each year when your rates change, so you don’t need to visit your bank.
-Each time you receive a rate account it will show the amount and date of agreed deductions in that period.
+Each time you receive a rate account it'll show the amount and date of agreed deductions in that period.

 How do I set up a direct debit?

 Complete a direct debit authority form (PDF 38 kb).
 You’ll need to print the form and then complete and sign it.
-You can then either drop this off to us at the council building at 531 High Street or post it to us.
+You can then either drop this off to us our main building, 30 Laings Road, or post it to us.

 Pay your rates in person

 You can pay your rates in person at our building at 30 Laings Road or at your nearest PostShop.
 You can pay by EFTPOS (excluding credit card) or by cash or cheque.
 If you’re paying at a PostShop, please take your rates invoice with you.

 Rates can also be paid at Greater Wellington Regional Council offices at Shed 39, 2 Fryatt Quay, Pipitea, Wellington or 34 Chapel Street, Masterton.

 Each rates assessment is mailed out in a reusable envelope which can be used to post return cheque payments.
 Please enclose the remittance advice to make sure we can identify your details.
 Please don’t send cash in case it gets lost in transit.